chancy23/gifTastic/README.md

 # That's Just GIFreakingTastic!

 ### Overview
-This just for fun app allows users to load GIF images from the premade GIF topics, or make their own GIF topics and add them as new buttons to the page and view those GIFs.
+This just-for-fun app allows users to load GIF images from the premade GIF topics, or make their own GIF topics and add them as new buttons to the page and view those GIFs.

 Each time a topic button is clicked it will load the 10 trending GIFs to the top of the display area.